Proof of Soland's conjecture on the efficient solutions to a multicriteria optimization problem: Introduction.

 \begin{lemma} For every $x^{\circ} \in X_{PRE}$ there exists a continuous, strictly increasing and strictly concave real-valued function $v$ defined on $\mathbb{R}^{p}$ such that $y^{\circ} = f(x^{\circ})$ uniquely maximizes $v(y)$ over $Y$. \end{lemma}

-Soland has conjectured \cite[p.
-7]{soland1979multicriteria} that the lemma fails when $x^{\circ}$ is merely assumed to be an efficient decision.
-Since $X_{PRE} \subseteq X_E$, the conjecture effectively states that there need not exist a function with the above properties for an improperly efficient $x^{\circ}$.
-As far as we can detect, scholarship subsequent to Soland's article has not attended to his conjecture.
-Furthermore, a perusal of three of the most comprehensive texts on the subject, \cite{miettinen1999nonlinear}, \cite{jahn2009vector} and \cite{yu2013multiple}, did not return any mention of the conjecture.
-The purpose of this note is to prove the conjecture by dint of an example.
+Soland conjectures \cite[p.
+7]{soland} that his lemma fails when $x^{\circ}$ is merely assumed to lie in $X_E$.
+Inasmuch as $X_{PRE}$ is a subset of $X_E$, the conjecture effectively states that given an \textit{improperly} efficient $x^{\circ}$, there need not exist a function $v$ with the properties specified above.
+As far as I can detect, scholarship subsequent to Soland's article has not attended to this conjecture.
+A perusal of two of the most comprehensive texts on multicriteria decision making and optimization\footnote{Kaisa Miettinen's \textit{Nonlinear multiobjective optimization} \cite{miettinen1999nonlinear} and Po-Lung Yu's \textit{Multiple-criteria decision making} \cite{yu2013multiple}.} corroborates this observation.